-Thinking-Aloud presents one of the most useful usability testing tools for a UX researcher.
-Jakob Nielsen argues that this situation is a result of a barely changing nature of human behaviour and the same applies to its studies.
+According to Jakob Nielsen Think-Aloud is one of the most useful usability testing tools for a modern UX researcher.
+This situation seems to be a result of a barely changing nature of human behaviour.
 Additionally, tools that can record and analyze inner monologues are relatively cheap, easy to learn and they can be universally used in other projects.
 All that makes Think-Aloud feature a must-have for UX researchers.

-Not every potential tester may be able to (or willing) to record their voice.
-Some may have a broken microphone, others may be worried about their privacy.
-It depends on your study to deal with these people.
+Pro tip: Not every potential tester may be able to (or willing) to record their voice.
+Some may have a broken microphone, others may worry about their privacy.
 If Think-Aloud is crucial for your research, make Think-Aloud mandatory in your study.
-Respondents who won’t allow access to their microphone, simply won’t be allowed to continue with the study.
-However, if Think-Aloud is not so important (e.g., if you’re more interested in the feedback gathered from questionnaires after the study) you can set Think-Aloud as optional.
-All respondents can then take part and decide whether their voice will be recorded or not.
+Respondents who won’t allow access to their microphone, simply won’t continue with the study.

 Instructions for respondents